 In the dock of the street Corín Tellado (Viávelez is also known to be the birthplace of this famous writer of pink novel) begins the ascent to the village through steep and winding streets.
 In the high part we return to admire this town of story; as if Corin Tellado herself had devised it to serve as the stage for a romantic story.
 Viávelez is highly recommended for couples in love.

-From the pier we can also climb to a lookout which serves as the start of the coastal path between Viávelez and Porcía.
-The views from here allow us to see the town from a new panorama, with the sculptural work "Litoral" by Ernesto Knorr in the foreground.
-We can take a route to the west, towards Cabo Blanco, where one of the most outstanding maritime castros of Asturias is located.
-The path ends in the natural area and beach of Porcía, undoubtedly a magical place in western Asturias.
+From the pier we can also climb to a lookout which serves as a start to the coastal path between Viávelez and Porcía.
+The views from here allow you to see the town from a new panoramic view, with the sculptural work «Litoral» by Ernesto Knorr in the foreground.
+We can undertake a route to the west, towards Cabo Blanco, where one of the most prominent maritime castros of Asturias sits.
+The path ends in the natural area and Porcía beach, undoubtedly a magical place in the Asturian west.